 and it will start sending the packets to the client network adapter even though its radio is switched off.

 Try to keep your laptop connected to the power source while accessing the wireless access point.

-Through this you can sets the laptop to the Maximum performance mode and it will automatically switches OFF the 802.11 power save mode.
+Through this, you can set the laptop to the Maximum performance mode and it will automatically switch OFF the 802.11 power save mode.

 Change the power settings of the power plan